The Role of Vitamins and Minerals in our Health

 For this reason, I have teamed up with a certified physician and decided to write this article so we can cover the most common vitamins and supplements that is necessary.

-Why do you need vitamins and supplements?
+Why do you need vitamins and minerals?

 Inside every cell of the body, hundreds of biochemical reactions take place every second.